qlineai2025/qline/DOCUMENTATION.md

 *   **Download Log (Download Icon)**: This button becomes active once you have logged at least one command.
 Clicking it reveals a menu to download the session log as a `.CSV` file (for spreadsheets) or a `.SRT` file (a standard subtitle format perfect for video editing timelines).
 *   **Audio Input (AudioLines Icon)**: Click this icon to open a popover listing all available microphones connected to your computer.
 This allows you to easily switch between your system default, a USB mic, or other audio inputs without leaving the app.
 *   **Notes View (NotebookText Icon)**: When a Google Slides presentation is loaded, this button appears.
 It allows you to toggle the main prompter display between showing the full slide image and showing the speaker notes for that slide as scrollable text.
+*   **Video Playback Cues**: When using "Notes View", you can embed cues for videos in your speaker notes.
+    *   **How to use**: In your Google Slides speaker notes, type `[PLAY VIDEO 1]` where you want the video to start.
+The number should correspond to the order of the video on the slide (the first video is 1, the second is 2, etc.).
+    *   **Functionality**: When you are reading your notes with Voice Control active, the app will detect this cue.
+It will pause scrolling and display a countdown on-screen for the full duration of the video, cueing you on when to resume speaking.
+Scrolling will automatically continue after the countdown finishes.

 #### Controls on the Prompter View
 These controls are overlaid on the bottom-right of the prompter display area.
 They have a subtle, semi-transparent style to ensure they are visible on any background.